etmendz/Mendz.Data/README.md

 Name | Description
 ---- | -----------
 IDbDataContext | Defines a database context.
+IDbDataTransaction | Defines a database/context transaction.
+GenericDbDataContextBase | The base implementation of a generic database context.
 DbDataContextBase | The base implementation of a database context.
-GenericDbDataContextBase | The base implementation of a generic database context.
 DbRepositoryBase | The base repository.
 EndTransactionMode | Enumerates the modes to end a transaction: to commit or to rollback.
 ResultInfoExtensions | Provides extenstions to ResultInfo.